angrybacon/doomsday-wiki/markdown/articles/2022/04/15/axion-mega-brum.md

 Shelldock Isle
 :::

 I build something using :card[IU] and pass.
-They drop the know Island and pass back.
+They drop the known Island and pass back.
 I go for it and they try to :card[FoW] from under their Shelldock.
 I fight over it and drop :card[TO] getting the day off to a good start.